mpicbg-csbd/unet-smfish-seg/notes/notes.md

 - Before gives less diversity, but is computationally easier, but might require more code restructuring.

-# solved.
+# SOLVED.
 ERROR: The cluster can't use imread or imresize?

 The solution for imread was to specify that plugin='tifffile'.
 This is not necessary if we upgrade to scikit-image 0.13.0, which we had to do in order to get the correct skimage.morphology.warp function!
 Also, we got the PIL version of imresize working after installing pillow library.